 How do hormones affect migraine?

-During Menstruation
+During menstruation

-During Pregnancy
+During pregnancy

-After giving birth, hormone levels either increase or decrease which can intensify migraine attacks.
+After giving birth, hormone levels either increase or decrease, which can intensify migraine attacks.

 To better understand the connection between your hormonal changes and migraine attacks, consider keeping a journal to document your symptoms and their timing.
 This information can be invaluable when discussing potential solutions with your doctor.

-Changes in hormone levels & migraine
+Changes in hormone levels and migraine

 Changes in hormone levels can directly affect migraine severity.
 Take a look at how different hormonal stages can affect migraine symptoms.

-Perimenopause is the stage right before your body begins menopause.
+Perimenopause is the stage right before your body begins menopause

 As your hormones fluctuate and estrogen levels drop, your periods become more irregular.
 This can result in longer and more intense migraine attacks.

-Menopause is the stage right after perimenopause.
+Menopause is the stage right after perimenopause

 Your periods will stop permanently after your estrogen levels go through a sudden decline at the end of perimenopause.
 Once you enter menopause, hormone levels become stable and remain low.
 Many people find that their migraine attacks become less frequent or go away completely once their periods stop.

-Hormone replacement therapy (HRT) which usually contains estrogen and progestin, can be used to treat symptoms brought on by menopause.
+Hormone replacement therapy (HRT), which usually contains estrogen and progestin, can be used to treat symptoms brought on by menopause

 HRT for treating menopause raises estrogen levels, which may cause migraine symptoms to get worse.
 On the other hand, research shows that HRT can reduce the frequency of attacks in people with migraine who are triggered by fluctuations in hormone levels.